Category Archives: Guy Yasko

 Urban decay by Guy Yasko

 His walk is a catalogue of resentment.
 The old places are gone.
-There is no one left to go to them.
-Josef swings wide to avoid the sidewalk café tables, but not wide enough to miss the conversation: – We … Continue reading
+There is Josef swings wide to avoid the sidewalk café tables, but not wide enough — We close on the 11th. — Condo? — Yes. — Assholes.
+No one hears.
+The joggers are faster in front of the Paris Star.
+Their eyes focus on At the bar, he argues hockey.
+He has one beer and leaves. |

 Filed under Guy Yasko